Ruban2205/Data-Science-Introduction/README.md

-# Data Science - Introduction 👨‍💻
+# 📊 Data Science Introduction

-Data science is the study of data to extract meaningful insights for business.
-It is a multidisciplinary approach that combines principles and practices from the fields of mathematics, statistics, artificial intelligence, and computer engineering to analyze large amounts of data.
+Welcome to the **Data Science Introduction** repository!
+This repository is designed to provide an introduction to the field of data science, covering various topics and techniques commonly used in the industry.

 ## Topics 📄